tytydraco/yessleep/out/Im_an_ophthalmologist_and_I_saw_something_inexplicable_in_my_patients_eye.md

 "Well, it’s just my left eye, really.
 Since Saturday, I feel like my vision's been getting worse, like a fog's been building up.
 And I get these shooting pains from time to time.
 It almost feels like someone is poking my eye from the back.
 I had lunch with a friend on Friday who had similar symptoms at the time.
 I was wondering if it’s a weird form of pink eye or something?"

-"Alright, Mrs. Myers, let’s take those sunglasses off, and we'll get a look at what’s going on with your eye."
+"Could be.
+How about let’s take those sunglasses off, and we'll get a look at what’s going on with your eye."

 "Oh, of course," she said, removing the oversized sunglasses.